The dying art of papier-mache in Kashmir | DW | 13.08.2021

 And the future doesn't look good.

-Nasir says that he has seen thousands of people leaving the papier-mache trade because they cannot survive in it.
+Nasir said he had seen thousands of people leaving the papier-mache trade because they cannot survive in it.

-The Kashmir Chamber of Commerce and Industry (KCCI) — a local union of traders — says the region has suffered whopping losses of $7 billion (€6 billion) due to the consecutive lockdowns.
-The KCCI says in the handicrafts and tourism sectors alone, thousands of jobs have been lost.
+The Kashmir Chamber of Commerce and Industry (KCCI) — a local union of traders — said the region had suffered whopping losses of $7 billion (€6 billion) during the consecutive lockdowns.
+The KCCI said, in the handicrafts and tourism sectors alone, thousands of jobs had been lost.

 It takes years to even learn the basics of the craft.
 From turning paper into pulp, and making them into richly decorated, colorful artifacts like vases, bowls or cups, papier-mache creators can spend several years before they are able to craft more elaborate products such as elephants, wall hangings, jewelry boxes, ornaments or bangles.
 Through all this, the art depicts the culture and history of Kashmir.